stevenhan1991/CGA19-FFR/README.md

 - Pytorch = 0.4.0

 ## Data preparation
-Binary files are required for the input.
+Binary files are required for the model training.
 The first are the position informaton in the traced each streamline.
 The second are the velocity information in the traced each streamline.

 ## Data format
 Each position bbinary file is stored as a 1d array: [x_1,y_1,z_1,x_2,y_2,z_2,...,x_n,y_n,z_n].
 Similarly, each velocity binary file is stored as: [u_1,v_1,w_1,u_2,v_2,w_2,...,u_n,v_n,w_n].

 ## Training models
 ```
 cd code